 Toronto is a somewhat small city located in the state of Ohio.
-With a population of 5,233 people and two constituent neighborhoods, Toronto is the 261st largest community in Ohio.
+With a population of 5,233 people and two associated neighborhoods, Toronto is the 261st largest community in Ohio.

 Toronto is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Toronto is nearly on par with the US average for all cities of 21.84%: 20.85% of adults 25 and older in Toronto have a bachelor's degree or advanced degree.
+The population of Toronto overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Toronto, 21.28% have at least a bachelor's degree.

 The people who call Toronto home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Toronto residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Toronto include Irish, German, Italian, English, and Polish.